AleCornejoR/AleCornejoR/README.md

 - I love exploring new technologies and gadgets.
 - I enjoy working on DIY projects during my free time.
-- I'm an avid fan of robotics competitions!
+- I'm an avid fan of robotics!!!